-Table 1: Nominal dark current values at several temperatures for the Sony ICX285AL CCD sensor.
+Table 1: Nominal dark current values at several temperatures for the Sony ICX285AL CCD sensor used in our 1.4 megapixel CCD

-Click to Enlarge Figure 1: Plot of dark shot noise and read noise as a function of exposure for three sensor temperatures.
+Figure 1: Plot of dark shot noise and read noise as a function of exposure for three sensor temperatures for our 1.4 megapixel cameras.
 This plot uses logarithmic scales for both axes.
 The dotted vertical line at 5 s indicates the values calculated as the example in the text.